 But where should you actually work from in those hotels?
 Great question!

-Business centers at hotels are exactly like a good coworking space: they have meeting rooms, printers and good internet.
+Business centers at hotels are exactly like a good coworking space: they have meeting rooms, printers, and good internet.
 The main difference is that they are not as busy as most traditional co-working spaces.

-Lobbies are one of my favorites, because they almost always high tables that I use as a standing task.
+Lobbies are one of my favorites.
+They often have high tables that I use as a standing task.

 Yeah, you just walk in.
 No questions asked.

-Make sure that you look presentable and dress nice enough.
+Make sure that you look presentable enough.

 I’m talking about good (and expensive) ones.
 Meetups won’t work well here.

 You want to co-work from event venues mainly to bump into cool people and get industry-specific networking opportunities.

 New professional contacts, prospective business, food, and of course free co-working.